 I've taken this as not only Kubrick dropping 2001 into A Clockwork Orange but the Strauss possibly referring to the Strauss played in A Love is Colder than Death.
 But there is possibly more going on than that.

 At the Chelsea (the drugstore become a record shop), Kubrick has Alex meet and take home two women his age, but in the book Alex instead takes home two preteen girls and rapes them.
-Der Rosenkavalier is only about an age mismatch whereas Blanche's flirtation is actually inferred as dangerous, she giving herself as having to be good and keeping her hands off "children", as if she is perhaps attracted to boys not yet of legal age.
+Der Rosenkavalier is only about an age mismatch whereas Blanche's flirtation is actually inferred as dangerous, she giving herself as having to be good and keeping her hands off "children", as if she is perhaps attracted to boys not yet of legal age, as if she has previously gotten in trouble for this.
 We don't know how old the newspaper "boy" is but Williams gives him as young enough to be unprepared for and confused by Blanche's flirtation and kiss.

 What has this to do with Alex in the Chelsea drugstore?
 A song that made the drugstore famous, the Rolling Stones' "You Can't Always Get What You Want".
 Below are the relevant lyrics.